Scale your business with our modular plugins.

 • Supports multiple languages

-• Optimized for Gutenberg editor
+• Optimized for the Gutenberg editor

 • Lightweight